foobara/foobara/README.md

 ```
 git clone git@github.com:${your_github_username}/foobara.git
 ```
-Create a new branch for you to push into
+Create a new branch for you to push into(branch name is not limited to this format)
 ```
 git checkout -b develop/${your_github_username}
 ```